philchristensen/antioch/README.md

 Feature Set
 -----------

-### Customizable AJAX-Enabled Client
+* **Customizable AJAX-Enabled Client** —
   The antioch web client provides a standards-compliant interface based on the Nevow Athena AJAX framework, and is supported by all modern browsers.

   Although the default database provided is geared towards text-based games, the flexibility of the client interface and the power of the plugin system allows many different kinds of games to be developed on the antioch platform.

-### Graphical Object Editors
+* **Graphical Object Editors** —
   Programmers and authors alike will find the built-in authoring tools expedite world creation and verb programming.

-### Plugin System
+* **Plugin System** —
-antioch 'modules' allow developers to create new client functionality out of whole cloth.
+  antioch 'modules' allow developers to create new client functionality.
   The module system was used to implement the built-in object and verb editors, demonstrating the creation of new verb-environment functions, Web resources, and client-side JavaScript.

-### Isolated Verb Execution
+* **Isolated Verb Execution** —
   Database code is run in individual subprocesses, allowing for memory and runtime limits to be applied at the UNIX process level, and allowing for verb code to be written in a synchronous style.

-### Highly Scalable Messaging Layer
+* **Highly Scalable Messaging Layer** —
   antioch uses the RabbitMQ server to implement message passing support, allowing support of thousands of active clients with minimal latency.

-### Powerful Natural-Language Parser
+* **Powerful Natural-Language Parser** —
   The built-in interpreter parses a large number of different imperative statements, making user-world interaction a more immersive experience.

-### Internal Scripting
+* **Internal Scripting** —
   A Pure-Python scripting layer integrates tightly with the framework code, allowing a high degree of customization.

-### Robust Networking
+* **Robust Networking** —
   antioch relies on the Twisted Python and Nevow frameworks to implement client-server communication.
 This robust asynchronous networking library allows client counts to scale easily to hundreds of connections.

 Copyright